 Fuchsia is an awesome, wide-ranging genus, and home to about 110 species and over 8,000 varieties, according to SF Gate.
 You can find them in bush form, vine form, as upright plants/trees or (often) hanging fancily from baskets.
 Many fuchsias are native to South America, but you’ll also find some indigenous to Central America, Mexico, Oceana, the South Pacific and the Caribbean.
 Cultivars like ‘Molonae’ and ‘Neon Tricolor’ are hardy to Zone 7a, down to 0 degrees Fahrenheit.

+How do you care for a fuchsia plant?
 Sunlight and heat tolerances can vary, but most of the fuchsias we’ve encountered prefer bright shade, and get zapped by high temperatures and humidity levels.
-Under the cool canopy of our tangerine tree, our ‘Voodoo’ has unleashed its silky sorcery.
+Under the cool canopy of our tangerine tree, our ‘Voodoo’ is prospering.

-Some care tips (from the pros at Weidners):
+Some more care tips from the pros at Weidners below:

 Plus, fuchsias are edible!
 You can eat the leaves, the flowers, the berries; fruit flavors can range from insipid to odd to delicious.
 So delicious you can make jam.
 Check it out below: We experimented with eating the flowers and using them as a cocktail garnish.
 Turns out, fuchsia branches also make great arrangements.
 How are fuchsia bouquets not more of a thing?